 Our sales in China are denominated in Renminbi, and our export sales are generally denominated in U.S. dollars and other currencies.
 Our costs and capital expenditures are largely denominated in Renminbi and foreign currencies, including U.S. dollars, Euro and Japanese Yen.
 Fluctuations in currency exchange rates, particularly between the U.S. dollar and Renminbi and between the Euro and Renminbi, could have a significant impact on our financial condition and results of operations, affect our gross and operating profit margins, and result in foreign exchange and operating gains or losses.
-For example, as of December 31, 2012 and 2013, we held \$216.8 million and \$236.6 million in accounts receivable, respectively, some of which were denominated in U.S. dollars.
-Had we converted all of our accounts receivable as of either date into Renminbi at an exchange rate of RMB 6.0537 for \$1.00, the exchange rate as of December 31, 2013, our accounts receivable would have been RMB1,312.4 million and RMB1,432.3 as of December 31, 2012 and 2013, respectively.
-Assuming that Renminbi appreciates by a rate of 10% to an exchange rate of RMB5.5034, we would record a loss in the fair value of our accounts receivable in Renminbi terms.
-A 10% appreciation of Renminbi would result in our holding Renminbi equivalents of RMB1,193.1 million and RMB1,302.1 million in accounts receivable as of December 31, 2012 and 2013, respectively.
-These amounts would therefore reflect a theoretical loss of RMB119.3 million and RMB130.2 million for our accounts receivable as of December 31, 2012 and 2013, respectively.
+For example, as of December 31, 2013 and 2014, we held \$236.6 million and \$125.7 million in accounts receivable, respectively, some of which were denominated in U.S. dollars.
+Had we converted all of our accounts receivable as of either date into Renminbi at an exchange rate of RMB6.2046 for \$1.00, the exchange rate as of December 31, 2014, our accounts receivable would have been RMB1,468.0 million and RMB779.9 as of December 31, 2013 and 2014, respectively.
+Assuming that Renminbi appreciates by a rate of 10% to an exchange rate of RMB5.6405, we would record a loss in the fair value of our accounts receivable in Renminbi terms.
+A 10% appreciation of Renminbi would result in our holding Renminbi equivalents of RMB1,334.5 million and RMB709.0 million in accounts receivable as of December 31, 2013 and 2014, respectively.
+These amounts would therefore reflect a theoretical loss of RMB133.5 million and RMB70.9 million for our accounts receivable as of December 31, 2013 and 2014, respectively.
+These amounts would therefore reflect a theoretical loss of RMB133.5 million and RMB70.9 million for our accounts receivable as of December 31, 2013 and 2014, respectively.
 This calculation model is based on multiplying our accounts receivable, which are held in U.S. dollars, by a smaller Renminbi equivalent amount resulting from an appreciation of Renminbi.
 This calculation model does not take into account optionality nor does it take into account the use of financial instruments.

-We incurred foreign currency exchange gain of approximately \$6.6 million, a gain of approximately \$1.4 million and losses of approximately \$0.4 million in 2011, 2012, and 2013 respectively.
+We incurred foreign currency exchange gain of approximately \$1.4 million, exchange losses of approximately \$0.4 million and exchange losses of approximately \$27.0 million in 2012, 2013 and 2014, respectively.
 Our risk management strategy includes the use of derivative and non-derivative financial instruments as hedges of foreign currency exchange risk, whenever management determines their use to be reasonable and practical.
 This strategy does not permit the use of derivative financial instruments for trading purposes, nor does it allow for speculation.
 The purpose of our foreign currency derivative activities is to protect us from the risk that the U.S. dollar net cash flows resulting from forecasted foreign currency-denominated transactions will be negatively affected by changes in exchange rates.
 We use foreign currency forward exchange contracts to offset changes in the amount of future cash flows associated with certain third-party sales expected to occur within the next two years.
 Gains or losses on those contracts are recognized in other income in the consolidated income statements.
 The recognition of gains or losses resulting from changes in the values of those derivative instruments is based on the use of each derivative instrument.
-We had net loss of \$0.1 million and net gain of \$0.6 million on derivative instruments from foreign currency forward exchange contracts in 2012 and 2013, respectively.
+We had net losses of \$53,945, net gains of \$0.6 million and net gains of \$6.1 million on derivative instruments from foreign currency forward exchange contracts in 2012, 2013 and 2014, respectively.